BrockAHall/digitalframeworks-spring2019/assignment1.md

 ### Objective: Clarity and accuracy

-* The headline promised interaction and that waas delivered.
+* The headline promised interaction and that was delivered.
 However, the important information, that turnout dramatically inreased, was not in the headline.
 I would give it a 2 since the information was in the lead and once you read the article you understood.
    * The focus was an increase in voter turnout across Texas
    * It was not in the headline.
 * I am going to give it a 2.
 I completely missed the box where you could enter the your own county to see the turnout numbers the first time I read it even though I knew an interactive part was coming.